Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 To evaluate the usefulness of a state for high-precision measurement, we use the quantum Fisher information (QFI)~\cite{BraunsteinPRL1994,EscherNatPhys2011,TothJPhysA2014}.
 For pure states, the QFI of a state $\ket{\psi}$ is $\mathcal{F}_j =4 (\braket{\psi|\Op{S}_j^2|\psi} - \braket{\psi|\Op{S}_j|\psi}^2)$, with $j=x,y,z$.
 For the Dicke state $\ket{S, m}$, we find $\mathcal{F}_z = 0$ and $\mathcal{F}_{x,y} = 4 \Delta S_{x,y}^2 = N^2/2 - 2 m^2 + N$.
 Thus, Dicke states are not sensitive to perturbations proportional to $S_z$ (due to their axial symmetry on the Bloch sphere).
 In contrast, $x,y$-components depend on $m^2$ and demonstrate a scaling transition from the SQL, $\mathcal{F}_{x,y} = N$ for the $\ket{N/2, N/2}$ state (a CSS), to $\mathcal{F}_{x,y} = N^2/2 + N$ for the $\ket{N/2, 0}$ Dicke state.
 According to the Cramer-Rao bound, the maximum precision of a phase estimation is bounded by the QFI as $\Delta \varphi^2_{x,y,z} \geq 1/\mathcal{F}_{x,y,z}$~\cite{BraunsteinPRL1994}.
 Thus $\ket{N/2, 0}$ is reaching the HL scaling for $x$ and $y$ (up to the pre-factor $1/2$) for $N \gg 1$.

-To prepare the $\ket{N/2, 0}$ state via RAP between the Dicke states, we apply the linear-chirping function $\beta (t)=\alpha t u(-t) $, i.e., the chirp rate $\alpha$ stops at $t=0$ due to the Heaviside step function $u(-t)$.
-In this case, the linear chirping tunes the transitions between the adjacent Dicke state to the resonance, and appropriate $\Omega(t)$ efficiently transfers population from the initial CSS to a target Dicke state, or Dicke state superposition.
+To prepare the $\ket{N/2, 0}$ state via RAP, we apply the linear-chirping function $\beta (t)=\alpha t u(-t) $, i.e., the chirp rate $\alpha$ stops at $t=0$ due to the Heaviside step function $u(-t)$.
+In this case, the linear chirping tunes the transitions between the adjacent Dicke state to the resonance, and appropriate $\Omega(t)$ efficiently transfers population from the initial CSS to a target Dicke state or Dicke state superposition.

-In Fig.~\ref{fig:crossings}, we present both the diabatic and adiabatic pictures of the multiple sequential crossings between the state energies, $E_m(t)$, which become avoided crossings due to the coupling $\Omega (t)$.
-The time between successive crossings is $t_{m,m-1}=\chi(1-2m)/\alpha$, providing resonances between adjacent Dicke states with period $\tau= 2 \chi/\alpha$.
+Figure~\ref{fig:crossings} presents both the diabatic and adiabatic pictures of the multiple sequential crossings between the state energies, $E_m(t)$, which become avoided crossings due to the coupling $\Omega (t)$.
+The crossing time between adjacent Dicke states $m$ and $m-1$ is $t_{m,m-1}=\chi(1-2m)/\alpha$, providing resonances between adjacent Dicke states with period $\tau= 2 \chi/\alpha$.
 This comes from the interplay of the quadratic and linear structure of $\Op{S}_z^2$ and $\Op{S}_z$ eigenvalues, in complete analogy with the RAP between momentum states using frequency-chirped standing-wave fields~\cite{malinovsky2003momentum,Goerz2023Robust}.

-In the adiabatic limit, each sequential avoided crossing can be considered independent, and the Dicke state population dynamics can be described by the well-known Landau-Zener model~\cite{RubbmarkPRA1981}.
-Therefore, if at $t=-\infty$ the whole $N$-atom system population is in the CSS (single Dicke state $\ket{N/2, N/2}$), then, according to the adiabatic theorem, the total evolution of the system happens in the single adiabatic state (the lowest blue line in Fig.~\ref{fig:crossings}).
+In the adiabatic limit, each sequential avoided crossing can be considered independently, and the Dicke state population dynamics is described by the well-known Landau-Zener model~\cite{RubbmarkPRA1981}.
+Therefore, if at $t=-\infty$ the whole $N$-atom system population is in the CSS (single Dicke state $\ket{N/2, N/2}$), then, according to the adiabatic theorem, the total evolution of the system happens in the single adiabatic state (the lowest solid line in Fig.~\ref{fig:crossings}).
 Since the chirp stops at $t=0$ and the coupling $\Omega (t)$ is turned off soon after, the last avoided crossing is between the Dicke states $\ket{N/2, 1}$ and $\ket{N/2, 0}$.
 Therefore, when adiabatic conditions are satisfied for all sequential crossings, the system population will be efficiently transferred to the target Dicke state $\ket{N/2, 0}$ at the final time.
 This qualitative picture is independent of the number of atoms, as long as adiabaticity is maintained ($\Omega^2_{\text{max}}/\alpha \gg 1$).